jackPanyj/vscode_tinypng/README.md

     tinypng.apiKeys: ['your own apiKey']
 ```

+if you don't have, you can use `Fm3dwFLB4Ch65H8H6SDp83LWhxb0M4bV` for test.

 you can write many keys, when the first one is up to the amount of 500, it will use the next one Automatically.